Francisco-Thiago/Learning-Diary/Other/How could I make programming fun.md

 ### 6. Do side projects for fun, without any intention.

 Start a project now would be impossible, 5 minutes isn't enough.
 I will consider when I reach at least 40 minutes.
-This project could be a game, and app or something else.
+This project could be a game, an app or something else.

 ## Doing
 WOW, that was nostalgic, a simple html and stylesheet.
 The time was short, so I made a simple card.